Z-Ray-Entertainment/el_decko_core/README.md

   * This backend function by using OBS Studios websocket server.
   * This way it is display server agnostic
   * You need to enable the websocket server inside OBS and supply the plugin with the generated password.

+## Write your own backends / plugins
+If you want to write your own backend / plugin for El Decko you do not need to release your code under the same license as the core.
+As El Decko Core searches your python sitelibs for applciations exposing some pre-defined endpoints, but does not change its actual code, your plugin can be distributed under any license you want.
+This also includes keeping it all for yourself.